japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingQuery.md

 `StreamingQuery` tracks current state of all the sources, i.e. `SourceStatus`, as `sourceStatuses`.

-There could only be a single link:spark-sql-streaming-Sink.adoc[Sink] for a `StreamingQuery` with many link:spark-sql-streaming-Source.adoc[Sources].
+There could only be a single link:spark-sql-streaming-Sink.md[Sink] for a `StreamingQuery` with many link:spark-sql-streaming-Source.md[Sources].

 `StreamingQuery` can be stopped by `stop` or an exception.